edgeimpulse/yolov5/README.md

     ```
     $ docker run --shm-size=1024m --rm -v $PWD:/scripts yolov5 --data-directory data/ --epochs 30 --learning-rate 0.01 --out-directory out/
     ```
+    Add the `--gpus all` option to the `docker run` command to enable usage of GPU while training.
+This will speed up the process a lot.

 11. This creates a .tflite file in the 'out' directory.